Health Requirements for Visa Approval

 • Chest X-ray: To screen for tuberculosis and other lung-related conditions.

-• Blood Tests: To detect any infectious diseases, including HIV/AIDS, syphilis, and hepatitis.
+• Blood Tests: To detect infectious diseases such as HIV/AIDS, syphilis, and hepatitis.

-• Urine Test: To check for any underlying health issues.
+• Urine Test: To check for underlying health issues.

 • ECG (Electrocardiogram): To assess heart health.

-• Vaccination Records: Proof of vaccinations, including measles, mumps, rubella, and polio.
+• Vaccination Records: Proof of vaccinations, including measles, mumps, rubella, polio, and others as required.

 3. Completing the Health Certificate

-After completing the medical examination, the authorized medical institution will provide you with a health certificate, also known as the “Physical Examination Record for Foreigners”.
+After completing the medical examination, the authorized medical institution will issue a health certificate, also known as the “Physical Examination Record for Foreigners.”

-Ensure that the health certificate is filled out accurately, signed, and stamped by the attending physician.
+Ensure the certificate is filled out accurately, signed, and stamped by the attending physician.

 Special Considerations for Certain Health Conditions

-If you have a pre-existing medical condition or a disability, it’s crucial to disclose this information during the medical examination.
+If you have a pre-existing medical condition or disability, it’s important to disclose this information during the medical examination.

-While certain health conditions may not necessarily disqualify you from obtaining a visa, transparency is essential to avoid complications during the application process.
+While certain conditions may not disqualify you from obtaining a visa, transparency is essential to avoid complications.

 Tuberculosis (TB)

-If you have a history of tuberculosis, you may be required to provide additional documentation, including past medical records and treatment details.
+• Applicants with a history of tuberculosis may need to provide additional documentation, such as past medical records and treatment details.

-A positive chest X-ray result will necessitate further evaluation, which may include sputum tests and a CT scan.
+• A positive chest X-ray result will require further evaluation, including sputum tests or a CT scan.

 HIV/AIDS